ruuda/rcl/docs/syntax.md

 ## Debug tracing

 In larger programs it can sometimes be useful to print what is going on during evaluation.
-However, RCL is a purely functional language without side effects;
-the only output it can produce is the final value.
+However, <abbr>RCL</abbr> is a purely functional language without side effects; the only output it can produce is the final value.
 To still aid debugging, `trace` acts as an escape hatch: it has the side effect of printing a value to stderr during evaluation.

 Like assertions, you can use `trace` in expressions and inside comprehensions: